joincivil/civil-api-server/README.md

-# Civil Events Processor
+# Civil API Server

-This repository contains proprietary code to process captured Civil contract events and persists the processed data down for use via APIs.
-It is written in `golang`.
+This repository contains proprietary code for a GraphQL / REST API server used to return Civil related data.
+Mainly used to serve up data from the Civil Events Crawler / Processor pipeline, but can be used for anything we need.

 ## Install Requirements

 This project is using `make` to run setup, builds, tests, etc.

-Ensure that your `$GOPATH` and `$GOROOT` are setup properly in your shell configuration and that this repo is cloned into the appropriate place in the `$GOPATH`. i.e. `$GOPATH/src/github.com/joincivil/civil-events-processor/`
+Ensure that your `$GOPATH` and `$GOROOT` are setup properly in your shell configuration and that this repo is cloned into the appropriate place in the `$GOPATH`. i.e. `$GOPATH/src/github.com/joincivil/civil-api-server/`

 To setup the necessary requirements: